siouan/frontend-gradle-plugin/README.md

     // 'yarnVersion' property, or this may lead to unexpected results. yarnDistributionUrl = 'https://github.com/yarnpkg/yarn/releases/download/vX.Y.Z/yarn-vX.Y.Z.tar.gz'

-    // [OPTIONAL] Install directory where the distribution archive shall be exploded.
-It is recommended this
+    // [OPTIONAL] Install directory where the distribution archive shall be exploded. yarnInstallDirectory = "${projectDir}/yarn"
-    // directory is in the same volume than the '${project.buildDir}' directory to avoid I/O errors. yarnInstallDirectory = "${projectDir}/yarn"

     // OTHER SETTINGS